Tunable laser: Applications

 The range of applications of tunable lasers is extremely wide.
-When coupled to the right filter, a tunable source can be tuned over a few hundreds of nanometers with a spectral resolution that can go from 4 nm to 0,3 nm, depending on the wavelength range.
-With a good enough isolation (>OD4) tunable source can be used for basic absorption and photoluminescence study.
-It can be used for solar cells characterisation in a light beam induced current (LBIC) experiment from which external quantum efficiency (EQE) of a device can be mapped.
-It can also be used for the characterisation of gold nanoparticles and single-walled carbon nanotube thermopile where a wide tunable range from 400 nm to 1,000 nm is essential.
-Tunable sources were recently used for the development of hyperspectral imaging for early detection of retinal diseases where a wide range of wavelength, a small bandwidth and outstanding isolation is crucial in order to achieve an efficient illumination of the entire retina.
-Tunable source can be a powerful tool for reflection and transmission spectroscopy, photobiology, detector calibration, hyperspectral imaging and steady-state pump probe experiment to name only a few.
+When coupled to the right filter, a tunable source can be tuned over a few hundreds of nanometers with a spectral resolution that can go from 4 nm to 0.3 nm, depending on the wavelength range.
+With a good enough isolation (>OD4), tunable sources can be used for basic absorption and photoluminescence studies.
+They can be used for solar cells characterisation in a light-beam-induced current (LBIC) experiment, from which the external quantum efficiency (EQE) of a device can be mapped.
+They can also be used for the characterisation of gold nanoparticles and single-walled carbon nanotube thermopiles, where a wide tunable range from 400 nm to 1,000 nm is essential.
+Tunable sources were recently used for the development of hyperspectral imaging for early detection of retinal diseases where a wide range of wavelengths, a small bandwidth, and outstanding isolation is needed to achieve efficient illumination of the entire retina.
+Tunable sources can be a powerful tool for reflection and transmission spectroscopy, photobiology, detector calibration, hyperspectral imaging, and steady-state pump probe experiments, to name only a few.

 History

 The first true broadly tunable laser was the dye laser in 1966.
 Hänsch introduced the first narrow-linewidth tunable laser in 1972.
 Dye lasers and some vibronic solid-state lasers have extremely large bandwidths, allowing tuning over a range of tens to hundreds of nanometres.
-Titanium-doped sapphire is the most common tunable solid-state laser, capable of laser operation from 670 nm to 1,100 nm wavelength.
+Titanium-doped sapphire is the most common tunable solid-state laser, capable of laser operation from 670 nm to 1,100 nm wavelengths.
 Typically these laser systems incorporate a Lyot filter into the laser cavity, which is rotated to tune the laser.
 Other tuning techniques involve diffraction gratings, prisms, etalons, and combinations of these.
 Multiple-prism grating arrangements, in several configurations, as described by Duarte, are used in diode, dye, gas, and other tunable lasers.